Jumpman Gaming Bingo Sites (2026) — 150+ UK Brands, One Operator

 Matched Deposit and Multiplier Sites

-Beyond those tables, you’ve got Rocket Bingo, Kitty Bingo, Viking Bingo, Umbingo, Elf Bingo, Fever Bingo, Barbados Bingo, OK Bingo, Fairground Slots, Rainbow Spins, Zeus Bingo, Gossip Bingo, Moon Bingo, Pay By Mobile Casino, Justin Casino, Cozino, Wolf Spins, Lucky Clover Spins, Egypt Slots, and plenty more.
+Beyond those tables, you’ve got Rocket Bingo, Kitty Bingo, Viking Bingo, Umbingo, Elf Bingo, Fever Bingo, Barbados Bingo, OK Bingo, Fairground Slots, Rainbow Spins, Gossip Bingo, Moon Bingo, Pay By Mobile Casino, Justin Casino, Cozino, Wolf Spins, Lucky Clover Spins, Egypt Slots, and plenty more.
 A few have shut down over the years (Cheeky Casino now just redirects), and the pace of new launches has slowed noticeably.
-Under the new ownership, the expectation is consolidation rather than growth.
+Under Super Group ownership, the expectation is consolidation rather than growth.

 Payments and Withdrawals

-Because everything runs through one central system, payment options barely differ between Jumpman sites.
-You’ll find Visa, Mastercard, and Maestro debit cards everywhere (credit cards aren’t allowed for gambling in the UK), and most sites accept PayPal too, though a handful don’t — our PayPal bingo guide has the confirmed list.
+Because everything runs through one central system, payment options are uniform across every Jumpman site.
+You’ll find Visa, Mastercard, and Maestro debit cards everywhere (credit cards aren’t allowed for gambling in the UK), and PayPal is supported network-wide — our PayPal bingo guide has the full confirmed list.
+Skrill and Neteller are also listed in the long-form banking terms across the brands we’ve checked.
 Paysafecard and Pay by Mobile both work for putting money in but can’t be used to take it out.

 KYC verification means uploading your passport or driving licence plus a proof of address before your first withdrawal goes through.
 Pretty standard.
 What’s less standard is the number of Jumpman players who report having documents accepted, then mysteriously flagged as unverified again days later, requiring the whole lot to be resubmitted.
 If that happens, stay on support until it’s sorted — don’t just wait and hope.